SAP-archive/dbr-tool/USER_GUIDE.md

 # Document Service Backup Restore Tool

-Document service backup and restore tool, simply `dbr`, allows to backup data from Document service and restore data to Document service.
-The backup operation reads documents from Document service and writes them as JSONs to files into designated directory.
-This directory can be later used for restore.
+Document service backup and restore tool, or simply `dbr`, allows to backup data from Document service and restore data to Document service.
+The backup operation reads documents from the Document service and writes them as JSONs to files in a designated directory.
+This directory can be later used for restoration.

 Both operations have an option to choose an environment. `dbr` supports all available environments (__us-prod__, __us-stage__, __eu__).
 With this, it is possible to migrate data from one environment to another.